Lifeng-Liang/DbEntry/doc/en/DataAccess/QuerySyntax.md

 DbEntry.From<User>().Where(Condition.Empty).OrderBy("Id").Range(1, 10).Select();
 ````

 The parameters in the range clause are start-with and end-with.
-It¡¯s including the value of them.
+It's including the value of them.
 And the minimal of start-with is 1.

 The ``From`` syntax also provides ``PagedSelector``: